parkermac/LiveOcean/README.txt

 * the x_[*]/ folders are all specific types of extraction code, meant to operate on existing ROMS output, or the piles of forcing files that went into making them.
 They write their output to LiveOcean_output/[*].

 - x_cast/ can very quickly make CTD cast-like extractions at a list of times and places.
-A bit cludgey because it is hard-wired to look in some of my ptools_data directories to find observational records in a specific format that it then uses for locations and dates to extract.
+A bit kludgy because it is hard-wired to look in some of my ptools_data directories to find observational records in a specific format that it then uses for locations and dates to extract.

 - x_layer/ is a nice generic tool for quickly extracting layers over many history files and putting them in one NetCDF file.